Symptoms Revealed: Understanding The Connection To Mental Health and Longevity

 With each passing day, our understanding of this interconnection grows stronger, thanks largely to research from experts around the world.

-For example, studies show that people who practise mindfulness – an aspect of emotional intelligence – have lower cortisol (stress hormone) levels, which promote healthier ageing processes within the brain.
+For example, studies show that people who practise mindfulness – an aspect of emotional intelligence – have lower (stress hormone) levels, which promote healthier ageing processes within the brain.

 These findings underscore why prioritising both mental and physical health should be part of everyone’s wellness routine.